Managing Ramadan in Tangier in 2026

 And of course, there are flights across Morocco.
 If you want to go to Agadir from Tangier, your best way is probably by plane.
 And don’t forget – Dakhla.
 Have yourself a different experience by visiting this desert seaside holiday town.

-Everything you need on ferries from Spain to Tangier in Morocco
+Everything you need to know on ferries from Spain to Tangier in Morocco

 How do I get to Morocco from Spain by ferry?